 Banshee Kit Reviews

-1/48 Scale Hawk/Testors F2H-2: Larry Montgomery loaned me his kit to look at.
+1/48 Scale Hawk/Testors F2H-2: Larry Montgomery loaned me his kit to look at once upon a time.
 Although it looks odd, it does resemble the XF2H-1 BuNo 99859 after it was modified to have the production F2H-1 wing and horizontal tail and tip tanks similar to the F2H-2 configuration.
 In addition to the fuselage and canopy being too short (the fuselage length difference isn't obvious but the canopy's is) the shape is somewhat off.
 The nose and engine inlets are not deep enough and the aft fuselage is a little humpbacked.
 The horizontal stabilizer and wing trailing edge aren't quite right.
 The kit is more than 50 years old, which means that it doesn't have any cockpit, each landing gear is in one piece - strut, wheel, and tire - and raised lines are used to locate decals.
 However, some people have produced very good looking models with this starting point.*

 If you decide to go with the Hawk/Testors kit, here are McDonnell drawings of the F2H-2 to compare its shape to: